 Not everyone who has been formally diagnosed with lupus is going to qualify for a service dog.
 The good news is that even if you have been denied by your medical professional, you can qualify for an emotional support dog.

-While an ESA is different than a service dog, with the right certification and registration, you can still enjoy many benefits, including being able to live with your ESA in almost any housing, and having them be exempt from breed or weight restrictions, as well as from pet deposits, pet rent, and pet frees.
-While they aren’t granted public access legally, you may be able to take your emotional support animal with you on certain airlines, in hotels, or in other places of business if you ask in advance.
+While an ESA is different from a service dog, with the right certification and registration, you can still enjoy many benefits, including being able to live with your ESA in almost any housing and having them be exempt from breed or weight restrictions, as well as from pet deposits, pet rent, and pet fees.

 How to Get a Service Dog for Lupus

-We know exactly what a service dog can mean and an emotional support animal can do for somebody who has difficulty with a medical condition or mental health challenge.
-If you have questions or want to learn more about how and ESA or service dog can benefit you or loved one, contact us directly.
+At US Service Animals, we know exactly what a service dog can mean and what an emotional support animal can do for somebody who has difficulty with a medical condition or mental health challenge.